 About the Climate Change Collective

-The members of the collective take turns writing a monthly blog post sharing their unique perspective about climate change.
-After the post is published, the rest of the group keeps the conversation going by sharing a link to the post on their blogs along with their thoughts and ideas.
+For over three years, the members our group took turns writing a monthly blog post sharing their unique perspective about climate change.
+After the lead post was published, the rest of the group kept the conversation going by sharing a link to the post on their blogs along with their thoughts and ideas.

 More Climate Change Collective posts